edgedb/edgedb/docs/intro/clients.rst

       ``edgedb``.

   * - ``tls_security``
     - The TLS security mode.
+Accepts the following values.

       - ``"strict"`` (**default**) — verify certificates and hostnames
       - ``"no_host_verification"`` — verify certificates only
       - ``"insecure"`` — trust self-signed certificates

   * - ``tls_ca_file``
     - A filesystem path pointing to a CA root certificate.
-This is usually needed when your remote instance is using self-signed certificates.
+This is usually only necessary when attempting to connect via TLS to a remote instance with a self-signed certificate.

 These parameters can be added to any DSN using Web-standard query string notation.